 The Heart Behind Shalom B Foundation

 Ivorine Brown, founder of the Shalom B Foundation, has devoted more than 35 years to the nursing profession, serving patients and families with compassion, skill, and dedication.
-A native New Yorker raised in the Bronx, Ivorine recognized early in life that helping others was part of her purpose.
+As a native New Yorker raised in the Bronx, Ivorine recognized early in life that helping others was part of her purpose.

-Although she briefly considered following her mother’s path into early childhood education, Ivorine ultimately felt called to healthcare.
-She pursued this calling by earning both a Bachelor of Science in Nursing and a Master of Science in Nursing Education, building a strong academic and professional foundation that would guide her long and meaningful career.
+Although she briefly considered following her mother’s path into early childhood education, Ivorine ultimately felt called to nursing.
+She pursued this calling by earning both a Bachelor of Science in Nursing and a Master of Science in Nursing Education, building a strong academic and professional foundation that would guide her through a long and purpose driven career.

-Over the years, she has worked in a variety of healthcare settings, including surgical nursing, home healthcare, and case management within long-term care and the private health insurance industry.
-These experiences allowed her to witness the resilience of patients and families while also gaining a deep understanding of the complexities of the healthcare system.
+Over the years, she has worked in a variety of healthcare settings, including surgical nursing, home health care, staff development, quality assurance, case management in long-term care, and then transitioning into care management in private health insurance, caregiver support services.
+These experiences allowed her to witness the resilience of patients and families while also gaining a deep understanding that she was called to do more with her diversified experience to help others.

 The Inspiration Behind Shalom B Foundation